oktaviorezap/Customer-Churn-Prediction-using-Machine-Learning/README.md

 <br>
 <br>
 <br> **Solution Problem:**
 <br>As a data scientist, I am asked to create the right model.
-In this assignment, I will do Machine Learning Modeling using June 2020 data.
+In this assignment, I will do Machine Learning Modeling using June 2020 data to reduce the number of customers who switch (churn).
 <br>
 <br>The steps that will be taken are:
 1. Perform Exploratory Data Analysis (EDA)